ScuderiaSegfault/blog/_drafts/t2v_module.md

 To allow for an early roll-out to as many teams as possible, we provide build instructions and software for the receivers, based on the ESP32-P4 platform.
 Teams can find those instructions on GitHub in the repository for the T2V Module.
-We also provide a basic ROS integration and will include a sensible integration for our Ackermann Mux NG.
+We also provide a basic ROS integration and will include a sensible integration for our Ackermann Mux NG (our new implementation for the Ackermann Mux, which we will release soon).
 All instructions, source code, and designs will be available as open-source projects under MIT or CC0 licenses, respectively, after we have finalized the initial versions for each component.

 ## The protocol